We are aligned with ICF in two ways. First, our key staff participate as active members of ICF.

 Who will benefit:

-- Existing ICF Credentialed Coaches may use our approved courses to RENEW their existing credentials..
+- Existing ICF Credentialed Coaches may use our approved Blended* courses to RENEW their existing credentials while gaining an important new Specialty CPRC credential.

-*Blended Learning: Our students and graduates who successfully complete both our self-paced online training Modules and then enroll in the corresponding Live Skills Groups for these online Modules, will receive valuable Certificates of Completion displaying the ICF CCEs.
+*Blended Learning Courses: Our students and graduates who successfully complete both the Self-paced Online Learning Modules and then enroll in the corresponding Live Skills Groups for each Online Module, will receive valuable Certificates of Completion displaying the ICF CCEs.
+(Revised May 2018)

 Stigma prevents many people from seeking treatment or counseling or even attending 12 Step meetings.
 Coaching does not have this stigma.
 On the contrary, it is seen as positive and beneficial.
 CPRC Professional Recovery Coaches will learn strategies for identifying and reaching the people they wish to serve.